Pre-Trip Planning

 Clothing: Dress at the resort is very casual, so pack whatever makes you most comfortable; shorts, t-shirts, lightweight tops, pants, skirts, or dresses.
 No reason to overpack as the resort offers complimentary laundry service!
 Water shoes and/or light hiking boots are not necessary, but nice.
 A windbreaker or rain slicker should be considered.

 Toiletries & Sundries: We provide shampoo, conditioner, body soap, and hair dryers in the bathrooms.
 Towels (including beach towels) and all linens are provided.
+We request that you pack only reef-safe, biodegradable SPF sunscreen.

 Gadgets: The electric plugs in your room are the standard US 110 V plugs.
 European visitors will need to bring their adaptors.
 Don't forget the camera!
 Binoculars and a flashlight are always a good idea.
 Divers might also consider bringing an underwater magnifying glass for a closer look at all of our macro life and any macro lenses needed for underwater cameras!